21 Signs Your Partner is Cheating-Trust Your Instincts

-As a Empath and Spiritual Coach, one of the most difficult sessions I can have is related to a person #cheating on their partner.
-The pain of suspecting, investigating and confirming are immeasurable.
+As a Empath and Spiritual/Certified Coach, one of the most difficult sessions I can have is related to a person #cheating on their partner.
+The pain of suspecting, investigating and confirming is immeasurable.
 The effects are devastating.
 But there are things you can do to be proactive and begin the healing process as soon as possible.

-What you are about to read is an except of my upcoming book Oh No You Didn't Just Break My Heart, Now How do I Fix it Fast?
-That provides unconventional ways of relieving the pain of the mind, body and soul during a heartbreak.
+What you are about to read is an except of my book Heartbreak: Know Why and Heal That provides unconventional ways of relieving the pain of the mind, body and soul during a heartbreak.
 The first step however is to tune in to all your resources and learn how to learn if the cheating is actually happening.
 Take a deep breath, take two more.
 Take solace that you can get answers and healing can happen.
 Read and learn how being empowered with information can help in the healing process.

 So, you met someone you were romantically attracted to.
 You had great chemistry, were getting along fabulously, and you were even having amazing sex!
 Everything was going along swimmingly with your partner, but then it happened—something changed.
 You felt a knot in your gut.
 The interest your partner had for you changed or diminished.
 But not only did it diminish; it’s now towards someone else.
 You lost your lover to someone else.
 But the key here is s/he hasn't been honest or had enough integrity to tell you about it.

 It doesn’t matter if you were just dating, not fully monogamous, committed, engaged or married.
 When you know you are losing your partner, the feeling is undeniable.
 Everyone experiences these feelings slightly differently but the signs are there.
 There are telltale behaviors to look out for in your wayward partner.
 It’s important to be attuned this in order to be prepared and heal as soon as possible, bounce back and continue to live your life fully.
 Know that you are entitled to be loved truly and loyally.